rsimeon22/game-contestant-code/README.md

 ## Known Issues
 - The current implementation does not display the "Captain Spaulding..." message as requested.
-- The secret word must be in small letters for proper recognition (The secret word was accepted in any format).

 ## Acknowledgments
  - "You Bet Your Life" TV game show.